reedbc1/AIReaderAdvisory/README.md

 # AI Library Search
 ## Overview
-<b>Problems:</b>
+<b>Problem:</b> It is sometimes difficult to connect customers with physical library items on the same day.
-- Making recommendations for library items a patron depend on staff knowledge or web searches.
+- Making recommendations for library items depend on staff knowledge or catalog/internet searches.
-- NoveList is a helpful tool for reader advisory, but it is limited to books and cannot filter by library
+- Customers are commonly looking for a particular item, but we often have to get it from another branch.
-- Customers are often looking for a particular item, but we often have to get it from another library.
+- The library has online reader advisory tools, but they are not able to filter by availability at a single branch.

 <b>Solution:</b>
-- This program uses AI to only search a specific library for available items related to a customer's query.
-Rather than ordering items for customers which has a longer turnaround, this program can make it easier to connect customers with relevant materials the same day, increasing circulation of library materials.
+- This program uses AI to search a specific library’s collection for available items related to a customer’s query, improving customer convenience while increasing library circulation.

 <b>Current Limitations</b>
 - CLI (Command Line Interface) for prototyping